 Being: In/Voluntary Drift – Li Chen Solo Exhibition

-The artist Li Chen is to be exhibited at MOCA, Taipei.
-In “ Being: In/Voluntary Drift ─ Li Chen Solo Exhibition”, which takes up the entire exhibition space of the museum, more than 50 pieces of his art created since the 1990s are exhibited until August 27th, 2017, including the series “The Immortality of Fate: Living Soul” and “Ordinary People”, together with his other popular and classic artwork.
+The artist Li Chen is exhibits at MOCA, Taipei.
+In “ Being: In/Voluntary Drift ─ Li Chen Solo Exhibition”, which takes up the entire exhibition space of the museum, more than 50 pieces of his art created since the 1990s are exhibited the series “The Immortality of Fate: Living Soul” and “Ordinary People”, together with his other popular and classic artwork.
 This is Li Chen’s first exhibition in Taiwan that formally presents his art that shows the imperfection of humanity and doubt, featuring one of his brand-new pieces Innerve．Artificial Heavens.
-We cordially invite you to attend the opening reception, which will be held on June 30th, 2017 at MOCA, Taipei.

 Text/ Wu Hong-Liang

 As the curator of the Li Chen solo exhibition that opens on July 1st, 2017 at MOCA, Taipei, I hope this exhibition showcases different facets of Li Chen, to show the reality of his art to viewers, especially people in art and academic circles.
 The exhibition encompasses the evolution and the context of Li Chen’s thought and the values of his art philosophy.